captn3m0/captn3m0.github.com/_posts/2017-09-17-home-server-build.md

 4. Terraform
 5. Portainer

 Most of these are tuned for multi-host setups, and bring in a lot of complexity as a result.
-Looking at either terraform or Rancher as a result.
+Looking at Portainer, which seems well suited to a single-host setup.

+Other services I'm currently running:

+1. `elibsrv`.
+Running a patched build with support for ebook-convert
+2. `ubooquity` for online reading of comics

 ![](/img/home-server.jpg)